lucy3/booknlp/README.md

 # BookNLP

+## This version has improved character name clustering

 BookNLP is a natural language processing pipeline that scales to books and other long documents (in English), including:

 * Part-of-speech tagging